 1. Timing: You have 30 days to petition for judicial review pursuant to MD Rules R. 7-203.

 2. Standing: Under MD Pub Util Code § 3-202, "a party or person in interest" can appeal.
-Federal law for FCC appeals construes similar language to require that the appellant/petitioner be a party to...Read more »
+Federal law for FCC appeals construes similar language to require that the appellant/petitioner be a...Read more »

 Can an ohio plaintiff file in an ohio municipal court to demand a florida-domiciled person to come to ohio to address the plaintiff suit for $4k+ claiming damage to property?
 If she was duped into coming all the way to ohio under the threat of a default judgment against her, and went to trial,...
 Read more »

 The legal concept you are invoking is called "fair use" ad is an exception to copyright.
 You cannot duplicate a website or its pages but under some circumstances -- which vary depending on the amount, nature and context of use -- use a portion of their content.
-Attribution or linking is not a...Read more »
+Attribution or linking is...Read more »

 If he is an employee or officer of the company, you may have a civil claim for s x discrimination or sexual harassment.
 If not, there may be a crime involved, extortion being one of them, so make out a complaint to the applicable police dept.

 Not unless the Illinois statute permits cancellation after expiration of that 3-day period, which is unlikely.
-You are always entitled to break a contract, but on pain of paying damages caused to the other party — which in this case would be required to "cover" by talking on other jobs, with you...Read more »
+You are always entitled to break a contract, but on pain of paying damages caused to the other party — which in this case would be required to "cover" by talking on other...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.